Scholtes relaxation method for pessimistic bilevel optimization: Computing C-stationary points

 with the C-multiplier set $\Lambda^{ec}(\bar{x},\bar{y},\bar{u},0)$ resulting from setting $v=0$ in

-while $\Lambda_{y}^{ec}(\bar{x},\bar{y},\bar{u},0)$ can be obtained by replacing the derivatives w.r.t. $(x, y)$ is the last equation in the set \eqref{C-multipliers set} by the derivatives of the same functions w.r.t. $y$ only.
+while $\Lambda_{y}^{ec}(\bar{x},\bar{y},\bar{u},0)$ can be obtained by replacing the derivatives w.r.t. $(x, y)$ in the last equation in the set \eqref{C-multipliers set} by the derivatives of the same functions w.r.t. $y$ only.
 Obviously,

-Similarly to the $M$- and $S$-stationarity concepts introduced at the beginning of this section, we can define $M$- and $S$-qualification conditions.

-\begin{theorem}[\cite{D2}]Let $\bar{x}$ be a local optimal solution to \eqref{PBP}, where the lower-level problem is convex.
-Suppose that $\bar{x}$ is upper-level regular and $\mathcal{S}_p$ is inner semicontinuous at $(\bar{x},\bar{y},\bar{u})$, where $(A_{1}^{c})$ and $(A_{2}^{c})$ are also assumed to hold.
-Then there exists $\left(\alpha,\beta,\gamma\right)$ such that \eqref{St0}--\eqref{St8}. \end{theorem} Note that \eqref{SCQ} is needed here to ensure that the result holds.
-However, it is assumed that this regularity condition is satisfied throughout the paper.
-Hence, it is not explicitly stated in the result.
+Similarly to the $M$- and $S$-stationarity concepts introduced at the beginning of this section, we can define $M$- and $S$-qualification conditions. {{ \begin{theorem}[\cite{D2}]Let $\bar{x}$ be a local optimal solution for problem \eqref{PBP}.
+Suppose that $\bar{x}$ is upper-level regular and $\mathcal{S}_p$ is inner semicontinuous at $(\bar{x},\bar{y},\bar{u})$, where the conditions $(A_{1}^{c})$ and $(A_{2}^{c})$ are also assumed to hold.
+Then there exists $\left(\alpha,\beta,\gamma\right)$ such that the optimality conditions \eqref{St0}--\eqref{St8} are satisfied. \end{theorem} Note that both the convexity of the lower-level problem and the fulfillment of the regularity condition \eqref{SCQ} are needed here to ensure that the result holds.
+However, it is assumed that both conditions are satisfied throughout the paper.
+Hence, they are not explicitly stated in the result.}}

 Next, we introduce the necessary optimality conditions for the regularized problem \eqref{RMPCCt}.
-For a fixed number $t>0$, a point $x^t$ will be said to \emph{satisfy the necessary optimality conditions} (or \emph{be a stationary point}) for problem \eqref{RMPCCt} if there exists a vector $(y^{t},u^{t}, \alpha^{t}, \beta^{t}, \gamma^{t}, \mu^{t},\delta^{t})$ such that the following relationships are satisfied:
+For a fixed number $t>0$, a point $x^t$ will be said to \emph{satisfy the necessary optimality conditions} (or \emph{be a stationary point}) for problem \eqref{RMPCCt} if there exists a vector $(y^{t},u^{t}, \alpha^{t}, \beta^{t}, \gamma^{t}, \mu^{t},\delta^{t})$ such that